Australian Government Bureau of Meteorology

 Severe Thunderstorm Warning

-for the Gascoyne, Central West, Lower West and Central Wheat Belt forecast districts
+for the Pilbara, Gascoyne, Goldfields, North Interior, South Interior and Central West forecast districts

 The Department of Fire and Emergency Services advises that people should:

 - Keep away from flooded drains, rivers, streams and waterways.

 - Be careful of fallen trees, damaged buildings and debris.

 - Be careful of fallen power lines.
 They are dangerous and should always be treated as live.

 - Assess your home, car and property for damage.